msank00/ganTutorial/README.md

 ----

-# 💬 How to train GAN:
+# 💬 How to train a tiny GAN:

 ![image](assets/architecture_gan_1.png)